 The recall with its electronic music and square lights seems modern yet not contemporary.
 Added to the antique design of Jhin it gives a fitting retro feel to the skin’s personality.
 Sadly, it’s the only feature to display such aspect suggested by the model.

 On the whole, SKT T1 Jhin is a fine skin.
-The model is quite interesting but the particles let down with few notable work outside of the colour department and sounds are meagre to say the least.
+The model is quite interesting but the particles let down with little notable work outside of the colour department and sounds are meagre to say the least.
 The ultimate and recall add to the skin’s identity better than the abilities.
 Still, there’s a clear feeling that much is merely adapted instead of newly developed to support the potential of the new identity.
 While there’re features to like, the whole of the skin needs more work.

 For a release skin, High Noon Jhin is a skin that stays too close to the classic persona to define a whole identity for itself.
 The Wild West theme is appreciable but the unavoidable presence of significant classic designs dilutes its clarity.
 The idea is good and it’s actually an appealing option but the result isn’t up to par with what a skin at 1350 RP has to deliver.
 At a lower price, it could be acceptable but as it is a sale is advised.